panva/jose/.github/ISSUE_TEMPLATE/bug-report.md

 Add any other context about the problem here.

  - [ ] the bug is happening on latest @panva/jose too.
- - [ ] i have tried DEBUG (see readme.md) and can see the issue is with the provider and not my code.
  - [ ] i have searched the issues tracker on github for similar issues and couldn't find anything related.